freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 **2021.3.0** is the latest version supported by VPE so click on *Skip Installation* in the first dialog to avoid installing the newest version of the Editor.
 After accepting the license agreement you will have access to Unity Hub.

+> [!NOTE]
-To install the supported version of the editor you can either
+> To install the supported version of the editor you can either
-* Paste this direct link into your browser: unityhub://2021.3.0f1/6eacc8284459
+>	* Paste this direct link into your browser: unityhub://2021.3.0f1/6eacc8284459
-* Find the correct version from the [Unity release archive](https://unity3d.com/get-unity/download/archive)
+>	* Find the correct version from the [Unity release archive](https://unity3d.com/get-unity/download/archive)

 You can leave all the other options unchecked during install.